Basillica/Basillica/README.md

 * 🔬 **[An AWS-like step function implementation in Rust](https://github.com/Basillica/state-machine)**
   etc.

-## Current Focus

-* 🎯 I’m currently working on **a personal project to learn advanced React concepts, contributing to a specific open-source project**.

 ## Let's Connect

 * 💬 I talk about some of things that i build here **[on medium](https://basillica.medium.com/)**.